afterxleep/ConnectionKit/README.md

 #### Setting up Dependencies

-Connectable now includes the swift-dependencies package as a dependency, which simplifies integration.
+ConnectionKit now includes the swift-dependencies package as a dependency, which simplifies integration.
 Here's how it works:

-1. When both Connectable and Dependencies are imported, the connection dependency is automatically registered
+1. When both ConnectionKit and Dependencies are imported, the connection dependency is automatically registered
 2. Live implementation: Uses the actual Connection class
 3. Test implementation: Uses MockConnection for testing